 What are the prospects for peace in the 21st century?
 Can we solve some of our most pressing global issues – such as climate change, rising inequality, geopolitical power struggles, or protracted violent conflicts?
 Can international collaboration on the sustainable development goals help bring about a fairer and safer world for all?
 Or might this be a more turbulent century than the last, marked by resurgent nationalism and an accelerating environmental crisis?

-A degree in Politics, Peace and Development combines a rigorous academic training in key concepts, theories and case-studies, alongside a structured process of professional development.
+The BA (Hons) Politics, Peace and Development combines a rigorous academic training in key concepts, theories and case-studies, alongside a structured process of professional development.
 We have designed this course around a set of professional competencies for work in national and local government, in international, national and local NGOs, or in advocacy, policy and research roles.
-The curriculum will include skills such as conflict analysis, primary research and case-study analysis, ethical reasoning, effective collaboration and communication, and tools for fostering personal and professional resilience.
-These competencies will be taught through a variety of means including training workshops, simulations, field visits, practical groupwork assignments and professional placements.
-Our unique competency framework will allow you to document what you know and can do and communicate this clearly to future employers.
-It will also support you in becoming a skilled and reflective practitioner.

 Bachelor of Arts (with Honours) - BA (Hons)